 Most infrastructure as code pipelines have two core parts: an IaC platform like Terraform or OpenTofu, and a version control system (VCS) like Bitbucket.
 Terraform defines and provisions infrastructure through a declarative configuration language, and pairing it with Bitbucket adds a layer of control and collaboration.
 People usually think of pull request automation when they hear "Bitbucket and Terraform," and the second half of this post covers that.
 First, though, we'll look at using Terraform to manage your Bitbucket configuration itself, plus the integration Scalr has with Bitbucket.

-Terraform uses the concept of providers to interact with endpoint APIs to create resources in the provider.
-The Bitbucket Terraform provider serves as a bridge between your infrastructure code and Bitbucket Cloud or Bitbucket Datacenter.
-It allows you to define and manage Bitbucket resources – such as repositories and projects – directly within your Terraform modules and code.
-This integration ensures that your repository configurations are codified, version-controlled, and can be easily reproduced across different environments.
+Terraform uses providers to talk to endpoint APIs and create resources.
+The Bitbucket Terraform provider sits between your infrastructure code and Bitbucket Cloud or Bitbucket Datacenter.
+You use it to define and manage Bitbucket resources (such as repositories and projects) right inside your Terraform modules and code.
+That means your repository configurations are codified, version-controlled, and easy to reproduce across environments.

 Picking the right provider matters here.
-While many tools like Okta and GitLab have officially supported providers, Bitbucket is community driven, so you want the provider that is maintained and used the most.
+Tools like Okta and GitLab have officially supported providers, but Bitbucket is community driven, so you want the one that's maintained and used the most.
 Searching the standard Terraform registry didn't help me much, since it gives you almost nothing to compare on.

 Instead, I used library.tf, a registry maintained by Scalr, which gave me the insights I needed to make the decision on which provider to use: